AmirHosein-Gharaati/ai-back/README.md

 Phase Three: Developing a User Interface for Diabetes Prediction In the third phase, a user interface is developed to allow users to input their features.
 The trained logistic regression model predicts whether the user is diabetic or non-diabetic based on the provided features.

-Note: It is required to implement the logistic regression algorithm without using pre-existing libraries.
+**Note**: It is required to implement the logistic regression algorithm without using pre-existing libraries.

 Overall, this project aims to develop a logistic regression model for diabetes prediction and provide a user-friendly interface for individuals to assess their likelihood of being diabetic based on their personal features.

+## Flow

+The overall flow is the same as mentioned in Description section.

+1. The test and train data will split
+2. A pre process of standardization applies on data
+3. Model of Logistic-Regression will create based on data
+4. The prediction phase is ready

 ## Installation